Rifaat al-Assad

+In August 2023, Switzerland issued an international warrant for Rifaat's arrest after its Federal Criminal Court demanded his extradition to prosecute him for his role in supervising ground operations of the 1982 Hama massacre.
+The warrant was issued as part of the proceedings related to the war crimes complaint filed in 2013 by the human rights organization "TRIAL International" at the Swiss Office of Attorney General.
+In March 2024, the Swiss OAG charged Rifaat with numerous crimes committed in the February 1982 Hama massacre.

-Early life and education and
+Early life and education

-Rifaat al-Assad was born in the village of Qardaha, near Lattakia in western Syria on 22 August 1937.
+Rifaat al-Assad was born to an Alawite family in the village of Qardaha, near Lattakia in western Syria on 22 August 1937.
 He studied Political Science and Economics at Damascus University and was later given an honorary PhD in Politics from the Soviet Academy of Sciences.

-Early experience
+Early career

-Rifaat joined the Syrian Arab Army in 1958 as a First Lieutenant, and was rapidly promoted after training in various Soviet military academies (mainly in the Yekaterinburg Artillery school).
+Rifaat joined the Syrian Arab Army in 1958 as a first lieutenant, and was rapidly promoted after training in various Soviet military academies (mainly in the Yekaterinburg Artillery school).
 In 1965, he became commander of a special security force loyal to the military wing of the Ba'ath and soon, supported Hafez al-Assad's overthrow of Salah Jadid and seizure of power in 1970.
 He was allowed to form his own paramilitary group, the Defense Companies, in 1971, which soon transformed into a powerful and regular military force trained and armed by the Soviet Union.
 He was a qualified paratrooper.